-(2) Consists of restructuring-related costs, including executive recruiting and severance charges, and lease termination costs and disposal of fixed assets related to our real estate consolidation efforts.
-During 2019 and 2020, we executed an extensive restructuring program, significantly strengthening our management team and creating a client facing industry-specific Vertical organization.
+- (2) Consists of restructuring-related costs, including executive recruiting and severance charges, and lease termination costs and disposal of fixed assets related to our real estate consolidation efforts.
+During 2020, we executed an extensive restructuring program, significantly strengthening our management team and creating a client facing industry-specific Vertical organization.
 This program was completed by the end of 2020 and the final costs related to this program were incurred through the first quarter of 2021.
 Beginning in 2020, we began executing a virtual-first strategy, closing offices and reducing office space globally.
-For the year ended December 31, 2019, these costs include approximately \$4.5 million of restructuring-related executive recruiting and severance charges.
-For the year ended December 31, 2020, costs include approximately \$6.7 million of restructuring-related executive recruiting and severance charges and \$2.1 million of lease termination costs and write-offs on disposal of fixed assets related to our real estate consolidation program.
+In 2022, we began executing on a restructuring program to realign senior leadership and functions with the goal of elevating our go-to-market strategy and accelerating our technology and product innovation.
 For the year ended December 31, 2021, costs include \$0.5 million of restructuring-related executive recruiting and severance charges and \$4.4 million of lease termination costs and write-offs on disposal of fixed assets related to our real estate consolidation program.

-- (3) Includes costs related to technology modernization efforts.
-We believe that these costs are discrete and non-recurring in nature, as they relate to a one-time restructuring and decommissioning of our on-premise production systems and corporate technological infrastructure and the move to a managed service provider, decommissioning redundant fulfillment systems, and modernizing internal functional systems.
+For the year ended December 31, 2022, costs include approximately \$6.9 million of restructuring-related severance and other charges. - (3) Includes costs related to technology modernization, as well as costs related to decommissioning of on-premise production systems and redundant fulfillment systems of acquired companies and the migration to our platform.
+We believe that these costs are discrete and non-recurring in nature, as they relate to a one-time restructuring and decommissioning of our on-premise production systems and corporate technological infrastructure and the move to a managed service provider, decommissioning redundant fulfillment systems and modernizing internal functional systems.
 As such, they are not normal, recurring operating expenses and are not reflective of ongoing trends in the cost of doing business.
-The significant majority of these are related to the last two phases of Project Ignite, with the remainder related to an investment made to modernize internal functional systems in preparation for our public company infrastructure.
-For the years ended December 31, 2019, 2020 and 2021, investments related to phases two and three of Project Ignite were \$7.7 million, \$9.0 million and \$12.7 million, respectively.
-Additional investment made to modernize internal functional systems were \$2.1 million, \$1.9 million and \$0.4 million in 2019, 2020 and 2021, respectively. - (4) Consists of non-recurring settlements impacting comparability.
-For the year ended December 31, 2019, the primary components were a settlement with the CFPB of approximately \$8.5 million and discrete incremental charges related to the settlement of \$1.7 million and a settlement related to sales tax of \$1.8 million.
-For the year ended December 31, 2020, costs include \$2.3 million in a settlement related to sales tax.
-For the year ended December 31, 2021, costs include \$0.5 million in a settlement related to sales tax.
-These sales tax costs are discrete and non-recurring in nature, and we do not expect them to occur in future periods. - (5) Consists of net realized and unrealized loss (gain) on interest rate swaps.
-See "-Quantitative and Qualitative Disclosures about Market Risk-Interest Rate Risk" for additional information on interest rate swaps. - (6) Consists of costs related to a local government mandate in India, (gain) loss on foreign currency transactions, impairment of capitalized software and other costs outside of the ordinary course of business.
-The following table summarizes these costs for the years ended December 31, 2019, 2020 and 2021.
+The significant majority of these are related to the last two phases of Project Ignite, a three-phase strategic investment initiative launched in 2019 to create a cloud-native enterprise-class global platform, with the remainder related to an investment made to modernize internal functional systems in preparation for our public company infrastructure.
+Phase two of Project Ignite was completed in 2022 and phase three of Project Ignite was substantially completed as of December 31, 2022.
+For the years ended December 31, 2021 and 2022, investments related to Project Ignite were \$12.7 million and \$14.4 million, respectively.
+Additional investment made to modernize internal functional systems was \$0.4 million in 2021.
+For the year ended December 31, 2022, \$2.4 million related primarily to decommissioning of the on-premise production system and decommissioning of the redundant fulfillment system of EBI and migrating onto our platform. - (4) Consists of non-recurring settlements and the related legal fees impacting comparability.
+For the year ended December 31, 2021, costs include \$0.5 million incurred in a settlement related to sales tax.
+For the year ended December 31, 2022, costs include legal settlements totaling \$3.3 million, net of insurance recovery, for certain class action cases settled in the year.
+These sales tax costs and legal settlement related costs were discrete and non-recurring in nature, and we do not expect them to occur in future periods. - (5) Consists of loss (gain) on interest rate swaps.
+See "-Quantitative and Qualitative Disclosures about Market Risk-Interest Rate Risk" for additional information on interest rate swaps. - (6) Consists of costs related to a local government mandate in India, loss (gain) on foreign currency transactions, impairment of capitalized software and other costs outside of the ordinary course of business.
+The following table summarizes these costs for the periods presented: